The Complete, 12-Step Guide to Starting a Business

 5. Make it official.

 Get all of the legal aspects out of the way early.
 That way, you don't have to worry about someone taking your big idea, screwing you over in a partnership or suing you for something you never saw coming.
+You'll not only have to deal with the federal government and IRS but your state and local governments as well.
 A quick checklist of things to shore up might include:

 - Business structure (LLC, corporation or a partnership, to name a few.)